frogfishio/ratatouille/README.md

     // ensure at least one batch is pushed even if the isolate goes idle soon ctx.waitUntil(relay.flushNow());

     return new Response("ok");
   }
 };
 ```

+`setInterval` timers are not a delivery guarantee in Workers (isolates can go idle). `ctx.waitUntil(relay.flushNow())` is the best-effort way to push at least one batch.

 Notes for Workers: